-In particular, we ask him to examine how he took this amazing image from Monument Valley, which is on the Arizona-Utah state border in the US.
+Here we ask Abdul Dremali to examine how he took the above image from Monument Valley, which is on the Arizona-Utah state border in the US.

 I use the app called Sky Guide to find the milky way and any planets or other interesting features, then begin my process.